 (3) Any period that an early childhood teacher is in attendance at the service in compliance with regulation 132 may be counted towards the period of access to an early childhood teacher required by subregulation (2).

+[Regulation 131 amended in Gazette 13 Dec 2013 p.
+6162.]

 132. Requirement for early childhood teacher — centre-based services — 25 to 59 children

 (1) If a centre-based service provides education and care to 25 or more but less than 60 children preschool age or under on a given day, an early childhood teacher must be in attendance at the service —